I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 Unsure, Unclear Of Why We Did What We Did We may have entered into something, yet not fully know why.
 For some of us there may be conflict between our values and behaviours.
 Sometimes our unconscious, unacknowledged feelings might be shrugged off to our detriment.
 As if we are searching for something, we may not be fully aware of our own unmet needs, believing or hoping someone else can meet them.
 We may have wanted to escape into an affair or new relationship because we've struggled to resolve something, which hasn't gone away in the current relationship or marriage, which may have become a little stale, routine and not very real.
 One or both of us may have slowly checked out of the relationship, maybe overworking, turning to an unhelpful habit or addiction (as if we too are having an affair with our addiction), so we may have ended up not honestly, really talking to each other.
 There are a multitude of reasons for seeing someone else.
 We live in a culture of individual happiness, we may be exploring, opening up to another version of ourselves, want to feel more alive, have existential issues - wondering if is this all there is in life.
 (This may include our deep grief, mourning losses or holding a health, death anxiety.)
 Something may be missing in our relationship or marriage that we can't put our finger on and this can be to do with the relationship with our self (maybe needing to be someone else - to explore the different sides of us - see also Exploring & Sexually Opening Up With Our Partner).
 (Also for some men, when a child comes along, we may feel excluded, neglected, and rather than talk about what we feel, seek love and attention from another).
 Avoiding tackling something difficult with our partner, we may have turned to someone else.
 An unresolved issue with our partner (e.g. hurt, frustration, anger, envy or jealousy - theirs or ours), a need to test, retaliate or punish them, take revenge as a way of avoiding, bypassing, internalising, repressing, suppressing our feelings or withdrawing, withholding, because we are holding a grievance "you owe me" may play a part, especially if we feel unable to express our deepest feelings, needs, and be heard by them.
 Communication may have become difficult in the relationship or marriage, as may how and whether to speak our truth, where we fear being misunderstood, unheard or find it hard to say things.
 We may want something different in our relationship or marriage yet struggle to articulate this.
 Vulnerable, we may be questioning "What have I got myself into?", "What was it in us, or in this new person in our life, that drew us to the affair or infidelity?"
 There are many reasons for seeing someone else, having an affair or being unfaithful.
 What this means and how to respond can be considered in the relationship counselling and marriage therapy.
 The marriage counselling can provide a space to explore these issues.

 Reflection Upon Our Relationship Or Marriage Dissatisfied, unsupported at home (or not contributing much ourself) some of us may have looked outside ourself for attention, comfort, love elsewhere, someone more attentive, sexy, available, playful, etc. And because of our own (or our partner's) feelings of insecurity, inner emptiness, unworthiness or believe that someone else can validate us, complete us, make us happy we may look outside of ourself.
 Rather than try to resolve the problems in the relationship or marriage we can let ourselves get distracted by seeing others (especially for some if we are in a long distance relationship).
 We may simply want to be heard, listened to, appreciated.
-Some may feel impotent, unwanted, rejected, struggle with conflict, confrontation in our relationship or marriage, and may take flight by finding someone else.
+Some may feel impotent, unwanted, rejected, struggle with conflict, confrontation in our relationship or marriage, and may take flight by finding someone else, as if to protect ourself from future hurt.
 Things may appear emotionally unresolved in our relationship, there may be pain and rather than openly communicate with our partner, be emotionally connected, share difficult feelings, we may have had imaginary conversations with them in our head.
 Unable to bear our own dependency needs, we may "act them out" outside of our relationship or marriage.
 For some we may fear that our partner may leave us, so we choose to pre-empt the ending by having an affair.
 "I'll reject or abandon them before they can do it to me" may be our subtext or we may fear engulfment, being controlled.
 Others may have an affair as an indirect way of trying to end their relationship, marriage.
 Living our life as if single, fear of commitment for some may play a part.
 We may have different expectations of relationship, marriage or live our life as if single.
 What commitment means for us may be different to what this means for our partner.
 There may be an "immature" part of us, who refuses to accept our choices, accept our partner, or take on certain responsibilities.
 Lacking, fearing or avoiding intimacy in the relationship or marriage we may turn to another for this.
 How to be intimate, loving - giving, receiving and sharing in the relationship or marriage - may be our challenge.
 We may be disappointed about our relationship or marriage, the attitudes, assumptions, expectations we have about our relationship or marriage may be different to our partner's or simply be personally disappointed.
 One of us may believe it is acceptable to have a fling, see someone else.
 In our quest for happiness we may have turned to someone else, hoping they can give it to us.
-We may be seeking more freedom or less control in the relationship, yet struggle to articulate this.
+We may be seeking more freedom or less control in the relationship yet struggle to articulate this.
 Some may be very clear they want to end their relationship or marriage.

 Understanding What We Are Doing & Where We Are Going We may be at a turning point in lives and this period can be seen as a wake-up call.
 Having a "fling", seeing someone else, an affair or infidelity may result in a sense of betrayal, unfaithfulness, regret, guilt, shame, excitement, danger, release, freedom, beating back deadness, being seen and understood, being in contact with, valuing, expressing the fullness of our self, which may have got lost.
 What this means for us at a deeper level can be explored in marriage counselling and relationship psychotherapy (see also Uncomfortable With Being Sexual - Sex From Our Wounded, Needy Self, Who In Us (What Part Of Us) Is Sexual?).
 Unhappy, bored or lonely inside, needing connection or depressed, things may have become predictable.
 We may have turned to someone else, and it can be flattering to receive their attention, boosting our esteem and confidence, yet underlying matters in us or our relationship may still lay unresolved.
 The sexual attraction we have or had from the new person, we may mistake for love or illusion of love.
 Unexplored motivations, self-sabotage, maybe as an act of rebellion against something (e.g. I'll tell or show them something), feelings (e.g. fear, sense of emptiness), beliefs and expectations (e.g. what we think we need or deserve) may need clarification.
 Issues of control, being seen and recognised, appreciated, and valued as a sexual man or woman may be important.
 Things may not be right in our relationship or marriage, and rather than address this, we may have started an affair as if a cry for help.
 Some of what has been going on between us and our partner may have been unconscious.
 Existential issues, midlife crisis, unresolved childhood issues may also play a part.
 We may fear loss (even for things we haven't had, e.g. an exciting adolescence).
 We may experience separation anxiety linked to our dependency needs or a strong sense of never having enough love (often linked to our early bonding patterns).